Sumit-Saurabh98/ezworks/README.md

 ## SmallBox.js

 Import Statements

-Importing React from 'react'.
+-> Importing React from 'react'.<br/>
-Importing a CSS file for styling.
+-> Importing a CSS file for styling.<br/>

-SmallBox Component
+### SmallBox Component
-This is a React functional component called SmallBox.
+This is a React functional component called SmallBox.<br/>
-It represents a small box with an icon, title, and text.
+It represents a small box with an icon, title, and text.<br/>
-Render Function
-The render function returns JSX that represents the structure and content of the small box.
-It includes an image (icon), a title, and a text description.